ringcentral/ringcentral-embeddable/docs/multiple-tabs.md

 ## Option to disconnect inactive web phone

+**Notice**: this option is `not recommended` since v1.5.0, and will be deprecated.
+Please use `Enable Web phone multiple tabs support` option.

-For 5 tab limitation, now we support to disconnect webphone connection in inactive tabs.
+For 5 tab limitation, we support to disconnect web phone connection in inactive tabs.
 So user can open more than 5 tabs, and not more than 5 active tabs.

+Core idea:

-When user goes to new tabs and new widget's web phone is connected, web phone connection in inactive tabs will be disconnected.
-When user goes back to inactive tab, widget will reconnect web phone connection.
+1. When user goes to new tab and web phone is connected, web phone connection in inactive tabs will be disconnected.

-**Notice**: this option is `not recommended` since v1.5.0.
-Please use `Enable Web phone multiple tabs support` option.
+2. When user goes back to inactive tab, the tab became active and widget will reconnect web phone connection.
+3. When user has active calls in inactive tabs, web phone connection in inactive tabs will be kept unless all calls ended.
+4. User can control calls from inactive tabs by Call Control RESTful API in active tab.
+And can switch calls into current active tab.

 To enable this feature: